 The man is going on a trip.
-It is through “sunshine and shadow,” aka, through dark places and bright, cheerful places.
+Through “sunshine and shadow,” aka, through dark places and bright, cheerful places.
 Already, he has been journeying for a long time.
 But, he is still in high spirits.
 This is seen through Poe’s assertion that the man is “Singing a song.”
 The knight’s goal is very simply stated in the sixth line.
 He is looking for the lost city of Eldorado.

 But he grew old—